dlcs/protagonist/README.md

 * DLCS.HydraModel - [Hydra](https://www.hydra-cg.com/) models for DLCS API.
 * DLCS.Mediatr - shared classes for projects using [Mediatr](https://github.com/jbogard/MediatR).
 * DLCS.Model - DLCS models and repository interfaces.
+* DLCS.Mock - Mock version of API serving pre-canned responses from memory.
 * DLCS.Repository - Repository implementations and `DbContext` for database.
 * DLCS.Web - Classes that are aware of HTTP pipeline (e.g. request/response classes)
+* Hydra - Base classes for Hydra objects (not DLCS specific).

 In addition to the above there are a number of `*.Tests` classes for automated tests.

 ### Entry Points

-* API - HTTP API for interactions (WIP).
+* API - HTTP API for interactions.
-* Engine - asset ingestion/derivative creation (WIP).
+* Engine - asset ingestion/derivative creation.
-* Orchestrator - reverse proxy that serves user requests (WIP).
+* Orchestrator - reverse proxy that serves user requests.
-* Portal - administration UI for managing assets (WIP).
+* Portal - administration UI for managing assets.
 * Thumbs - simplified handling of thumbnail requests.
 * DeleteHandler - monitors queue for notifications + deletes asset derivatives on receipt.
 * Migrator - Applies any pending EF migrations.